dirtystylus/eleventy-test/posts/eleventy-video-loop-shortcode/index.md

   - web-development
 ---

 While writing up my memories from my summer trip I had to figure out how I wanted to deal with video—should I upload things to Vimeo and embed them?
-Or finally figure out something I’ve put off for a while—embedding video directly off my site, just like images.
+Or finally figure out something I’ve put off for a while—embedding video directly off my site, just like I do with images?

 In the end I didn’t have to figure out much, because Tyler Sticka and Cloud Four already did most of the work with their recent writeup [“Accessible Animated GIF Alternatives”](https://cloudfour.com/thinks/accessible-animated-gif-alternatives/).
 I did have a few remaining bits that I needed to figure out, the first one being an item that Tyler left as a breadcrumb in his post: